maloudnee/playlist-generator/README.md

 This project is licensed under the [MIT License](LICENSE)

 ## Credits
 Created by Maloudnee Marcier.
-Powered by Google's Gemini AI
+Powered by Google's Gemini AI.